Best Pink Salmon Lures for River Fishing

 Cheater and Yarn Rig

 Drift fishing is a popular method in many rivers, especially in glacial rivers where the salmon may not be able to see a lure from more than a foot or two away.
-Rig a snelled octopus hook with a tuft of pink yarn and corky, 24″ to 48″ leader.
+Rig a snelled octopus hook with a tuft of pink yarn and cheater, 24″ to 48″ leader.
 Use enough weight to get your gear tumbling across the bottom.

 Bobber and Jig Rig